jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 Beyond this general sense, a taxonomy is also a [specific kind of KOS.](#what-types-of-kos-exist?)

-# What are knowledge organization structures?
+## What are knowledge organization structures?

 <img src="../ILLOS/KSOs.png" width="550px">

-## What types of KOS exist?

 ### KOSs by structure